minprog/platforms/data-structures/python/big o example/10 example - improving count_occurrence.md

 and add 1 mark next to it.
 The next time you encounter that same number, just add another mark.
 This way, after going through the list *once*, the number of marks next to each number should be equal to their count.
-Great, but then the problem just becomes: How do we know if we've already seen a number?
+Great, but then the problem just becomes: How do we know if we have already seen a number?
 If we have already seen it, how do we know at what place to add the mark?
 And we have to, of course, do all this **without looping through the list again**, as that would basically give us the same $$O(N^2)$$ solution as before.